Dublin Broadstone railway station: Broadstone - University Luas stop

-In June 2013, Luas Cross City - a construction project which extended the Luas Green Line North from to - commenced.
+In June 2013, Luas Cross City - a construction project which extended the Luas Green Line North from St Stephen's Green station to - commenced.
 The line, which opened to passengers on 9 December 2017, traverses the city centre on street-running track and arrives at Broadstone.
 It then enters into the Broadstone cutting where it continues on its own right of way.

 Broadstone - University (DIT until 2024) is a Luas stop on the line.
 Its name refers to the fact that it was intended to be the closest stop to Dublin Institute of Technology Grangegorman campus.
 However, the plans were changed at a late stage, adding Grangegorman stop, which is closer to the campus.
-Construction of the stop involved excavating a large amount of earth from the land in front of the station, and building a road bridge over the tracks which busses can use to access the depot.
+Construction of the stop involved excavating a large amount of earth from the land in front of the station, and building a road bridge over the tracks which buses can use to access the depot.

 The stop was renamed in 2024 to "Broadstone - University" as a result of the renaming of the nearby university to Technological University Dublin.